seejwy/skapi-doc/getting-started/README.md

 - options.autoLogin:
   If set to true, skapi will automatically login the user when the website is revisited.

-- options.origin:
-  When set to a page origin URL, form action URLs will be made relative to this origin URL.
-This can be useful for static HTML projects.

 ## Obtaining Connection Information